once-human/openhuman/README.md

 - 🔗 No platform lock-in
 - 💬 Informal, expressive identity
 - 🧑‍🚀 Discover others like you
-- ✨ Works like a personal README — but cooler
+- ✨ Works like a personal README, but cooler
 - 💥 Forkable, remixable, weirdly poetic

 ---